4.9

 Golfer’s Elbow Causes

-While there can be numerous causes of golfer’s elbow or other elbow pain, the common ones include:
+There can be numerous causes of golfer’s elbow or other elbow pain.
+The common ones include:

 Golfer’s elbow is characterized by pain and tenderness on the inside (medial side) of your elbow.
 The pain may extend along the inner side of your forearm and typically worsens with repetitive movements.